-- Final salary with a 1/60th accrual rate. - Career average revalued earnings with a 1/60th accrual rate. - Career average revalued earnings with a 1/70th accrual rate. - Career average revalued earnings with a 1/80th accrual rate. - Career average revalued earnings with a 1/120th accrual rate, contracted-in.

-• Defined Contribution (DC) option.
+- Final salary with a 1/60th accrual rate. - Career average revalued earnings with a 1/60th accrual rate. - Career average revalued earnings with a 1/70th accrual rate. - Career average revalued earnings with a 1/80th accrual rate. - Career average revalued earnings with a 1/120th accrual rate, contracted-in. - Defined Contribution (DC) option.

 An employer can elect to operate different defined benefit structures for their active members (as at the first day of April in any given year) and their new entrants.
 The DC option can be introduced by the employer on the first day of any month after giving a minimum of three months' prior notice.
-In September 2015, the Pension Scheme Trustees undertook their legally obligated triennial valuation of the SHAPs scheme.
-This was not signed off under late 2016 at which point the deficit contribution schedule was reduced in its time frame.
-This now expires in October 2026 which is roughly five years shorter than the previous plan.
-As such, a one off credit has been recognised through 'Other comprehensive income' for the benefit to the Association for this to the value of £1,680,000.
-This reflects the movement in the valuation from the work undertaken by the scheme actuaries.
-30

-2017 £ 2016 £
+2018 £ 2017 £

 13. Auditors' Remuneration

-The remuneration of the auditors (including expenses and excluding VAT for the year) 9,650 11,325
+The remuneration of the auditors (including expenses and excluding VAT for the year) 10,780 9,650

-Remuneration of related parties to the auditors in respect of services other than those of external auditors 1,350 12,475
+Remuneration of related parties to the auditors in respect of services other than those of external auditors 7,125 1,350

-11,000 23,800
+17,875 11,000

 14. Share Capital

-Shares of £1 fully paid and issued at beginning of year 55 54
+Shares of £1 fully paid and issued at beginning of year 56 55

-Shares issued during year 4 3
+Shares issued during year 18 4

-Shares cancelled during year (3) (2)
+Shares cancelled during year (4) (3)

-Shares issued at end of year 56 55
+Shares issued at end of year 70 56

+Figh members of the Association half- and for CC1' 11 A '1' (T) 1